aluedtke7/shoppinglist/README.md

 Here are some tips for the shopping list:

 - you can mark an article as _inCart_ by double clicking the article itself
-- click on the plus or minus sign to change the quantity of that article
+- when you swipe the article to the right, a click on the plus or minus sign will change the quantity of that article
 - when you swipe the article to the left, the article can be edited (pen symbol) and duplicated (copy symbol)
 - a long press on the article will also open the edit dialog
+- articles are grouped by shop and sorted alphabetically
 - _inCart_ articles are placed at the end of the list to have a clearer view about what is left
-- articles are grouped by shop and sorted alphabetically
 - in the search dialog, a new article can be be added by pressing the plus sign

 When the server can't be reached, an icon is displayed in the app bar.